j3soon/speech-to-windows-input/README.md

 - An Azure subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/overview#try-the-speech-service-for-free).
 - A Windows PC with a working microphone.

+Installation:
-Download the executable in [the release page](https://github.com/j3soon/speech-to-windows-input/releases).
+- Download the executable in [the release page](https://github.com/j3soon/speech-to-windows-input/releases).

-Copy the Azure key and region text into the config file `config.json`.
+- Copy the Azure key and region text into the config file `config.json`.
+- Set up your microphone and make sure you have stable internet connection.

-Launch the program and press `Alt+H` to start speech recognition.
+- Launch the program and press `Alt+H` to start speech recognition.

-The program recognizes both English and Chinese by default.
+- The program recognizes both English and Chinese by default.
 Therefore there is a long initial delay for detecting the used language.
 You should keep only a single language in the `Languages` option in the config file for better user experience.

-See the [Configuration File](#configuration-file) section for more configurations.
+- See the [Configuration File](#configuration-file) section for more configurations.

 ## Demo GIFs